Last Updated on

 - If you have the need, elastic bands may also be placed in strategic locations on the brackets.
 If this is being done, you will likely get to choose the colors of the bands.

-Getting the brackets and wires placed may be uncomfortable but should not be painful.
+With metal braces, getting the brackets and wires placed may be uncomfortable but should not be painful.
 Let your orthodontist know if you experience pain, and there is likely something they can do to help ease it.
-Nonetheless, it is likely that your teeth will feel sore for a few days after having the appliance placed.
+Nonetheless, it is likely that your teeth will feel sore for a short time after having the appliance placed.
 There are some things that you can do to alleviate some of the discomforts:

 - Use dental wax to cover parts of the appliance that may rub on your mouth.
 This will help it not rub directly.